(Adopted by the Nordic Cancer Union Board on 26 May 2014 and revised on 25 November 2022)

 2. Why Nordic cancer research?

-The Nordic countries are similar in many aspects, including demography and cancer incidence patterns.
+The Nordic countries are similar in many aspects, including demography, heterogeneous populations, cancer and population registers.
 This facilitates collaboration and cancer research of high standard.
 The NCU strives to play a strong role in encouraging collaborative cancer research of high quality that involves several countries within the Nordic research communities.

 3. Focus of NCU funded research

-The main focus of NCU funded research is “clinical epidemiology,” defined as:
+The main focus of NCU funded research is “cancer research,” defined as:

 “Cancer research based on synergy between data from human individuals from at least two Nordic countries, or data from human individuals from one Nordic country and data/resources from another Nordic country, with focus on epidemiology, prevention, health promotion, diagnostics, therapy and rehabilitation.”